AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/phone/sales-phone-local-presence.md

 ---
 # Sales Phone Local Presence {#sales-phone-local-presence}

-When you want to look like you are calling from someone's same area code, simply check the **Local Presence** box before making the call.
+When you want to look like you are calling from someone's same area code, simply check the **[!UICONTROL Local Presence]** box before making the call.

 ## Local Presence FAQ {#local-presence-faq}